shurui7/project_euler_solutions/README.md

 # What is this project?

-This is my solutions to the Project Euler problems, they aren't the best ones by they are working!
+This is my solutions to the Project Euler problems, they aren't the best ones but they are working!

 # What is the Project Euler?